MichaelCurrin/code-cookbook/recipes/shell/sudoers.md

 # Sudoers
-> How to act as the root user - guide for Linux
+> How to act as the root user

+Guide for Linux

-## Manpage
+## View manpage

 ```sh
 $ man sudoers